ThaaoBlues/github_api/README.md

             - creation_date (str)

-            :raises: UserNotFoundException if user is not found
+            :raises UserNotFoundException if user is not found:

             :returns: A dict with the upper specified keys